YiamRodriguezDelgado/Administrador-Sava-Express/README.md

 ## Quick start

 - Clone the repo: `https://github.com/YiamRodriguezDelgado/T6.git`. or download ZIP.
+- In the root of the project, run `npm install`.

+## Development Server

-- In the root of the project, utilice `ng serve --open` to execute the project.
+- In the root of the project, use `ng serve --open` to run the project.
-- By default, The application will run in `http://localhost:4200/`
+- By default, the application will run on <b>http://localhost:4200/`</b>.

 For more help on Angular CLI use `ng help` or review [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).